visitscotland/vs-design-system/frontend/README.md

 ### Design system Config

-The layout and content of the design system is generated from a combination of the source files and configuration in `config/docs.config.js`.
+The layout and content of the design system is generated from a combination of the source files and configuration in `build/system.config.js`.
 Details of the available config settings can be found in the [vue-styleguidist documentation](https://vue-styleguidist.github.io/Configuration.htm).

 There is one custom config key `remoteProfiles`, which can be used to specify config for including content from remote sources in the generated design system.
 Details for the remote configuration [can be found below](#remote-config).

 ### <a name="remote-config"></a> Configuring the remote build

-When included, the `remoteProfiles` key in `config/docs.config.js` specifies config profiles for merging content from a remote API into the static local config in that file.
+When included, the `remoteProfiles` key in `build/system.config.js` specifies config profiles for merging content from a remote API into the static local config in that file.

 These builds require valid configuration, as follows:

-- The `remoteProfiles` key in `config/docs.config.js` is a map of objects - each key being the profile name and the value being an object with the profile's config.
-The project currently includes profiles for Hippo and Contentful, which are specified in `config/remote.docs.config.js`.
-See `config/remote.docs.config.js` for details on how to properly configure a remote profile.
+- The `remoteProfiles` key in `build/system.config.js` is a map of objects - each key being the profile name and the value being an object with the profile's config.
+The project currently includes profiles for Hippo and Contentful, which are specified in `config/build/system.remote-profiles.config.js`.
+See that file for details on how to properly configure remote profiles.
 - Set the `VS_DS_REMOTE_CONFIG_URL` and any other environment variables (e.g. `VS_DS_REMOTE_CONFIG_HIPPO_PROJECT_NAME`) by specifying them in a `.env` file in the package root, or some other way.

 Common environment variables for remote config: